HISTORICAL FOUNDATIONS OF CHRISTIANITY

 The dark side of the thirteenth through fifteenth centuries witnessed the errant Fourth Crusade to Constantinople in 1204, the Albigensian Crusade against the Cathari in 1209, and the beginning of the Inquisition which became severely punitive.

-The Papacy suffered a great loss of respect during the Avignon Papacy (1305-1378), and especially during the Papal Schism (1378-1417), when two and at one point three men declared themselves Pope and fought with each other.
+The Papacy suffered a great loss of respect during the Avignon Papacy (1305-1378) and especially during the Papal Schism (1378-1417), when two and at one point three men declared themselves Pope and opposed each other.
 The Papal Schism had to be resolved by Emperor Sigismund of Luxembourg and the Council of Constance 1414-1417, which finally deposed all three Popes and chose Martin V to continue the Papacy.
-However the Council also declared John Hus, the Prague reformer, a heretic; he was burned at the stake on July 6, 1415.
+However, the Council also condemned John Hus, the Prague reformer who believed in the priesthood of all believers and the reception of Communion through bread and wine; he was burned at the stake on July 6, 1415.

 The stage was set for the reform-minded Martin Luther (1483-1546), the Augustinian monk of Wittenberg, Germany.
 He received his doctorate in theology in 1512, and then taught biblical studies at the University of Wittenberg.
 His study of Scripture, particularly St. Paul in his Letter to the Romans, led him to believe that salvation was obtained through justification by faith alone.
 At first, his only interest was one of reform when he posted his 95 theses on the door of the Wittenberg Church October 31, 1517.